langdoc/KSCTC/README.md

 # Kola Saami Christian Text Corpus (KSCTC)

+The main author of the dataset and administrator of this project is Michael Rießler.

-The following paper includes a more complete description of this corpus.
+The following paper includes a more complete description.

 ```
 @incollection{riesler2024a,